jsc604/gfinity-GDM/README.md

 - Dependancies installed were Tailwind, Sass for styling, sanity client and image builder for fetching and displaying data, and jest for testing.

+- Created a simple homepage that links to the list page.

 ## Styling

 - I wanted to showcase my skills in tailwind and BEM naming so I decided to combine the 2 technologies for styling.